yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

 -access using <public_ip:8081>

--go inside of the sonatype/nexus3 container: docker exec -it <container_id> /bin/bash\
+-go inside of the sonatype/nexus3 container: docker exec -it <container_id> /bin/bash \

--sign to nexus using the username: admin and password; the password is stored in ‘sonatype-work/nexus3/admin.password’.\view it using cat sonatype-work/nexus3/admin.password' command.
+-sign to nexus using the username: admin and password; the password is stored in ‘sonatype-work/nexus3/admin.password’. \

+-view it using cat sonatype-work/nexus3/admin.password' command.